0x4447/0x4447-product-sftp-office-single/README.md

 # 0x4447 Basic SFTP for the Office – single account

 This stack was created after AWS released their unmanaged SFTP solution called [AWS Transfer](https://aws.amazon.com/sftp/).
-The idea is grate but have limited use cases because of its high price of $0.30 per hour, which on a monthly basis is $216.
-This makes it hard to to use as `always on` server.
+The idea is grate but have limited use cases because of its high price of $0.30 per hour, which on a monthly basis is $0.30 * 24 * 30 = $216.
+This makes it hard to to use as `always on`.
 The best use case for what AWS made is for when you need to ingest lots of data in to S3 using a widely standardized protocol for few hours or days.
 With just few clicks you can be up and running, and then delete the service once done.

-In our case we want to have a SFTP server running all the time and act as network drive, where multiple people can use to store and share data with each other.
+A more normal use case is to have a SFTP server running all the time and act as network drive, where multiple people can use to store and share data with each other when working in different parts of he world.
 While making setting up a SFTP server as simple as possible.

 The stack is ideal for anyone looking to have their own personal file server or for a small/medium office to share files between employs.
-Either to cut costs, or to have more control over your files.
+Either to cut costs, or to have more control over your files, an get away from the popular cloud solutions which have dubious privacy policies.

 # DISCLAIMER!